d12frosted/elpa-mirror/stable-melpa/git-commit-readme.txt

 Aborting the commit does not cause the message to be lost, but relying solely on the file not being tampered with is risky.
-This package additionally stores all aborted messages for the duration of the current session (i.e. until you close Emacs).
+This package additionally stores all aborted messages for the duration of the current session (i.e., until you close Emacs).
 To get back an aborted message use M-p and M-n while editing a message.

   M-p      Replace the buffer contents with the previous message